J3ddda/notebook/source/content/index.md

 "people rarely see past the end of their nose" - to widen the lens.

 - novel concepts in art, expression and traditional institutions
-- emotional signaling - emotions as signals (like traffic lights).
-They tell you where a person is at.
-There are lots of different emotions, and trying to map signals are look going in circles.
+- emotional signaling - emotions as signals (like traffic lights). they tell you where your at. you can use this for self alignment.
 ## morals
 - tangable
 - alive